rajgoel/reveal.js-plugins/audio-slideshow/README.md

 });
 ```

+### Playback speed

+This plugin has a parameter ```defaultPlaybackRate```, which configures with what speed audio is played by default.
+Note that this option changes the speed of *all* audios, which may interfere with other plugins such as ```RevealChalkboard``` or ```RevealAnimate```, which may have their own notion of "correct" playback rate.

+In addition, users may use adjust the speed of audio using the audio controls (usually, via right-click).
+The plugin remembers the currently set speed and uses that on subsequent audios as well.

 ## Preparing an audio slideshow

 For each slide or fragment you can explicitly specify a file to be played when the slide or fragment is shown by setting the ```data-audio-src``` attribute for the slide or fragment.